 The contributions to knowledge go well beyond water, however, because the networked decentralised infrastructure approach could be used to deliver a wide range of decentralised and participatory ‘micro-infrastructure’, in areas such as energy, food production and even transport.
 The revolution in low-cost sensor and digital technologies opens up new and far-reaching possibilities to transform the way people in cities and towns engage with and contribute to urban services; this project is well-timed to provide the conceptual underpinnings of this revolution.

-Top Right: Weir at Belgrave Lake Park, which will have RTC technology installed to managed outflows.
-Bottom right: Conceptual representation of study, involving the RTC retrofit of large public storages & smaller scale systems on both public and private land.
+Above: Weir at Belgrave Lake Park, which will have RTC technology installed to managed outflows.
+Below: Conceptual representation of study, involving the RTC retrofit of large public storages & smaller scale systems on both public and private land.
 Numbers (1-3) in circles show macroinvertebrate & platypus sampling reaches, “v” symbols in circles streamflow gauges.